tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 types of traps and their effects, see the [traps](../game/traps.html) page.

 $05: Monster encounter, random.
-: A random monster encounter based on the current dungeon level.
-If you re-load from a save, you may find that a different number of monsters appear.
-Fleeing a battle will also cause the square to generate a different number of monsters on next visit, which can be used to farm XP indefinitely.
+: A random monster encounter.
+The number of groups, number of monsters on each group, and types of monsters are selected at random from an encounter table based on the current dungeon level.
+See individual level map articles.
+Generated when encountered, so it will create a new if you reload or flee and re-enter the battle, which can be exploited to farm XP indefinitely.
 Defeating all monsters clears the square.
 Monster squares can be visually identified by a shadow on the floor.

 $06: Teleporter